 How do you tell?

-If you’ve downloaded that free 1-page to sun protection you’ll already know – go you dear friend.
+If you’ve downloaded that free 1-page to sunscreen lingo cheat sheet you’ll already know – go you dear friend.

 The 3 UVA ratings to watch for are…